gabime/spdlog/README.md

     * syslog.
     * Windows debugger (```OutputDebugString(..)```)
     * Easily extendable with custom log targets  (just implement a single function in the [sink](include/spdlog/sinks/sink.h) interface).
-* Severity based filtering - threshold levels can be modified in runtime as well as in compile time.
+* Log filtering - log levels can be modified in runtime as well as in compile time.
+* Support for loading log levels can be argv or env vars

 ## Usage samples